 14. Navigating through and around the $10 million individual taxpayer limit.

-IRC § 1202 limits the amount of gain that a taxpayer may exclude from taxable income with respect to QSBS to the greater of (i) $10 million per issuing corporation, reduced by the aggregate amount of eligible gain taken into account by the taxpayer for prior years attributable to dispositions of such corporation’s QSBS (in the case of a married taxpayer filing separately, this limit is $5 million), or (ii) 10 times the taxpayer’s aggregate adjusted bases of QSBS issued by the corporation and disposed of by the taxpayer during the taxable year.
+IRC § 1202 limits the amount of gain that a taxpayer may exclude from taxable income with respect to QSBS to the greater of (i) $10 million per issuing corporation, reduced by the aggregate amount of eligible gain taken for a tax year into account by the taxpayer for prior years attributable to dispositions of such corporation’s QSBS (in the case of a married taxpayer filing separately, this limit is $5 million), or (ii) 10 times the taxpayer’s aggregate adjusted bases of QSBS issued by the corporation and disposed of by the taxpayer during the taxable year.
 For purposes of this 10X basis limit, the adjusted basis of any stock is determined without regard to any addition to basis after the date on which such stock was originally issued.

 The exchange of appreciated LLC assets for QSBS can occur as a result of a conversion of an LLC to a C corporation under state law or the filing of a check-the-box election by the LLC.
 Although operating the business initially in partnership form increases the potential Section 1202 gain exclusion, the fact that the five-year holding period doesn’t commence until the exchange can be a critical negative factor.